Google Translate Disclaimer

 Find how the Government of Saskatchewan governs and serves the province.

-Learn about The Codes and Standards Program which maintains the standards for the construction, renovation and the fire safe operation of buildings in Saskatchewan.
+Learn about the Codes and Standards that apply to the construction, renovation and the fire safe operation of buildings in Saskatchewan.

 The Uniform Building and Accessibility Standards Act (the UBAS Act) delegates the administration of minimum building standards to local authorities (municipalities and regional parks).
 The Ministry of Government Relations provides advice and reviews of building bylaws.